strimzi/strimzi-kafka-operator/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-_Please go through this checklist and make sure all aplicable tasks have been done_
+_Please go through this checklist and make sure all applicable tasks have been done_

-- [ ] Write tests!
+- [ ] Write tests
-- [ ] Make sure all tests pass!
+- [ ] Make sure all tests pass
-- [ ] Check coding style!
+- [ ] Check coding style
-- [ ] Update documentation!
+- [ ] Update documentation
-- [ ] Check RBAC rights for Kubernetes / OpenShift roles!
+- [ ] Check RBAC rights for Kubernetes / OpenShift roles
-- [ ] Try your changes from Pod inside your Kubernetes and OpenShift cluster, not just locally!
+- [ ] Try your changes from Pod inside your Kubernetes and OpenShift cluster, not just locally